kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/person.png

-To get from server the current list of organizations, see Get Organization_ section.
+To get from server the current list of organizations, see `Get Organizations`_ section.